kurta999/CustomKeyboard/README.md

 # In depth details of implemented features
 ### 1. For Automotive development:
-1. **CAN-USB Transreceiver** - Requires [LAWICEL CAN USB](https://www.canusb.com/products/canusb/ "Lawicel CAN USB's Homepage") or NUCLEO-G474RE board with UART-TTL to USB adapter & Waveshare SN65HVD230 3.3v CAN Transreceiver or something else which converts TTL signals to real CAN signal.
+1. **CAN-USB Transceiver** - Requires [LAWICEL CAN USB](https://www.canusb.com/products/canusb/ "Lawicel CAN USB's Homepage") or NUCLEO-G474RE board with UART-TTL to USB adapter & Waveshare SN65HVD230 3.3v CAN Transceiver or something else which converts TTL signals to real CAN signal.
 Supports standard, extended, ISO-TP (ISO 15765-2) CAN frames (eg. for sending and receiving UDS frames easily), logging and searching between them.
 Bits and bytes for CAN frame also can be binded to be able to manipulate them easyer with GUI.
 Firmware for nucleo board is available here: https://github.com/kurta999/CANUSB

 2. **CAN Script handler** - Execute tests scripts by settings specific frames and sendinig them to the bus automatically